 Li Erran Li

-Dr. Li Erran Li is the chief scientist at Pony.ai and an adjunct professor at Columbia University.
-Most recently, he was with the perception team at Uber ATG and machine learning platform team at Uber.
-Before that, he was at Bell Labs.
-Dr. Li’s current research interests are machine learning, computer vision and learning-based robotics.
-Dr. Li has a PhD from the Computer Science Department at Cornell University.
-Dr. Li is an IEEE Fellow and an ACM Fellow.
+Dr. Li Erran Li is the head of machine learning at Scale AI and an adjunct professor at Columbia University.
+Previously, he was chief scientist at Pony.ai.
+Before that, he was with the perception team at Uber ATG and machine learning platform team at Uber where he worked on deep learning for autonomous driving, led the machine learning platform team technically, and drove strategy for company-wide artificial intelligence initiatives.
+He started his career at Bell Labs.
+His current research interests are machine learning, computer vision, learning-based robotics, and their application to autonomous driving.
+He has a PhD from the computer science department at Cornell University.
+He’s an IEEE Fellow and an ACM Fellow.

 Baidu/University of Kentucky